-HAWTHRONE STUDIES
+EVOLUTION OF OB - HAWTHRONE STUDIES

 Hawthrone studies were conducted during the human relations movement.
 Elton Mayo who is also called as the "father of human relations school" conducted this study at western electric Hawthrone plant (1927-1932) to evaluate the attitudes and psychological reactions of workers in on-the lab situations.
-Earlier from 1924 to 1927 national research council along with western electric co. conducted the study to determine the impact of lighting (illumination) & improvement in the working conditions on the productivity of workers but they didn't found any consistent relationship and output tended to increase inspite of variation in illumination or working conditions.
+Earlier from 1924 to 1927 national research council along with western electric co. conducted the study to determine the impact of lighting (illumination) & improvement in the working conditions on the productivity of workers but they didn't found any consistent relationship.
 So they conducted the research to find out the real factors other than working conditions which were influencing output.